-His career included conducting and managing research programs in pure and applied sciences in academia, the private sector, and during his service in the US Department of Energy.
+His career later included conducting and managing research programs in pure and applied sciences in academia, the private sector, as well as service in the US Department of Energy.
 For example, research in condensed matter physics led to the co-discovery of the first order magnetic phase change in chromium.

 As senior manager at SAIC and while Director of Plans and Analysis in DOE’s Nuclear Reactor Research Programs, he developed innovative methods applied to nuclear materials safeguards and nuclear non- and counter-proliferation.
 He acted as point in USG for assessment of proliferation resistance of alternative nuclear fuel cycles, both in international meetings, and in the US.
 In the 10-volume report that he managed, pulling together results from research programs at 35 institutions including the National Laboratories and private companies, he wrote the volumes dealing with proliferation resistance and counter proliferation assessments.
 For example, one of his programs at Lawrence Livermore laboratory resulted in the conclusion that “there is no non weapons-usable plutonium.”

 His multi-disciplinary teams at SAIC conducted environmental impact, economic and cost-risk benefit analyses for many USG Agencies, including some that involved nuclear materials safeguards and proliferation risk assessment.
 For example, his team’s assessment of the DOE’s Light Water Breeder Program was published as Volume IV of ERDA-1541.
 He was a member of the Atomic Industrial Forum’s Safeguards Policy Committee.